unfoldingWord-dev/translationStudio-Info/docs/tStart.rst

     :height: 245px
     :alt: translationStudio for Android

-A translation project consists of:
+The definition of a translation project consists of:

-1. A target language - the language *into which* you will be translating
+1. Spedifying the **target language** - the language *into which* you will be translating

-2. A project category - *what* you will be translating, such as Open Bible Stories or a book of the Bible
+2. Selecting a **project category** - *what* you will be translating, such as Open Bible Stories or a book of the Bible

-3. A source text language - the language and text *from which* you will be translating, such as the English ULB (Unlocked Literal Bible)
+3. Choosing a **source text** - the language and text *from which* you will be translating, such as the English ULB (Unlocked Literal Bible)

 To start a translation project, you must specify each of these elements.